What is thrombocytopenia?

 - Red blood cells, which carry oxygen throughout the body

 - White blood cells, which help fight infection

 - Platelets, which stick together at the site of a cut or wound to form a clot to stop the bleeding

 People who have thrombocytopenia don’t have enough platelets to form a blood clot, and so they may bleed excessively when they are cut.

 Blood cells (including platelets) are made in the bone marrow, the spongy tissue inside of bones.
 Certain factors may interfere with the body’s ability to make platelets.
 Under other circumstances production is normal, but platelets are removed prematurely from the blood.
 Causes of thrombocytopenia can include:

-- an enlarged spleen (an organ that acts as a filter for the blood and helps the body fight infection).
-The enlarged spleen tends to trap platelets and prevent them from circulating in the bloodstream.
+- An enlarged spleen (an organ that acts as a filter for the blood and helps the body fight infection).
+The enlarged spleen traps platelets and prevent them from circulating in the bloodstream.